Blog

 Do I need to learn German if my Master's program is in English?

 Technically no, but practically yes.
 Daily life in Germany (Buergeramt, landlords, supermarkets, doctors, part-time jobs) requires basic German.
 A2 level makes your experience significantly smoother.
-B1+ opens up 3x more job opportunities after graduation.
+B1+ opens up roughly 3x more job opportunities after graduation.
 Even basic German shows employers and colleagues that you are committed to integrating.

 Explore our tools and resources to find the perfect university and program for your academic goals.